rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 performed, for instance for the values in "return values".

 Parsing needs to be performed case sensitive.
+All enum values (e.g. :ref:`alarm-status`) must use the exact casing stated in this specification.

 Empty values are sent as **""** for simple values and as **[]** for arrays.
 Optional values can be omitted, but can not be sent as **null** unless